-Marijuana has been on the receiving end of a no-holds PR campaign that has for decades painted it as a gateway drug, a substance that causes schizophrenia and promotes laziness, a plant that can lead to a life of crime.
-Very few are buying these arguments anymore.
-As weed is legalized in more and more states, and more and more people and parents are using it responsibly, the question has turned to more specific — and less concerning — health benefits and drawbacks of weed.
+Cannabis has been on the receiving end of a no-holds PR campaign that has for decades painted it as a gateway drug, a substance that causes schizophrenia and promotes laziness, a plant that can lead to a life of crime.
+As marijuana is legalized in more and more states, very few are buying these arguments anymore.
+And as more and more people and parents are using marijuana responsibly, the question has turned to more specific — and less concerning — health benefits and drawbacks of weed.
 Is weed bad for you?
 Not entirely.
 But it’s also by no means an innocuous substance.

 But marijuana isn’t harmless.
 When smoked, it can cause lung issues.
 Taken in any form, it can lead to issues such as pregnancy problems, impaired learning and memory, and schizophrenia and psychosis.
 Here’s what users and the pot-curious should know before diving in.

 The biggest benefit of recreational weed is the kind of high it gives.
 Compared to alcohol and other drugs, “it’s a much safer way to go home and relax without doing damage,” says Sarah Mann, a physician at the Mindful Medicine Clinic.
 “I’m a critical care physician with most of my time, and I see alcohol overdoses every single day, in every form.
 And I have never had a cannabis overdose.”
 Taking too much weed can make you uncomfortably stoned, but there are no recorded cases of lethal marijuana overdoses.